Uchida Kakichi

-Uchida Kakichi (内田 嘉吉, 18 November 1866 – 3 January 1933) was the 9th Governor-General of Taiwan from 6 September 1923 to September 1924.
+Uchida Kakichi (内田 嘉吉; 18 November 1866 – 3 January 1933) was the 9th Governor-General of Taiwan from 6 September 1923 to September 1924.
 Prior to assuming the office of Governor-General, Uchida also served as Chief of Home Affairs under Governors-General Sakuma Samata and Ando Sadami, the second highest position in the colonial government.

 Early life

-Uchida Kakichi was born in 1866 and graduated from the Imperial University of Tokyo.
+Uchida Kakichi was born in 1866 and graduated from Tokyo Imperial University.
 Following his education, he began his civil service career in the Japanese Ministry of Telecommunications.

 Colonial service in Taiwan

 Uchida served as the chief of civil affairs (director of civilian administration) for the Taiwan Government-General from 22 August 1910 to 19 October 1915, during the governorships of Sakuma Samata and Andō Teibi.